Erin Weir

 Erin M. K. Weir (born 1982) is a Canadian politician from Saskatchewan.
 From 2015 until 2019, he was Member of Parliament for the riding of Regina—Lewvan.
-Weir initially sat as a member of the federal New Democratic Party (NDP) but was expelled from the party's caucus on May 3, 2018 after a third party investigation sustained three claims of sexual harassment.
+Weir initially sat as a member of the federal New Democratic Party (NDP) but was expelled from the party's caucus on May 3, 2018 after a dispute over a third party investigation that sustained some claims of harassment.
+No appeal of this investigation was granted.
 Before entering federal politics, Weir ran in the 2013 Saskatchewan New Democratic Party leadership election and was an economist with the Canadian section of the United Steelworkers union.

 Prior to his expulsion, Weir was appointed the NDP's critic for Public Services and Procurement Canada.

 Early life and career

 Weir was born in 1982 in Saskatoon, Saskatchewan.
 Weir holds three university degrees: a Bachelor of Arts from the University of Regina, a Master of Arts from the University of Calgary, and a Master of Public Administration from Queen's University.

+Weir began his career in Canada’s federal public service and went on to work as an economist with the Canadian Labour Congress, the United Steelworkers and the International Trade Union Confederation After completing his term in Parliament, Weir worked as a consultant, served as Senior Economist with the Alliance of Canadian Cinema, Television and Radio Artists (ACTRA), and wrote opinion pieces for The Globe and Mail national newspaper.

 In May 2012 while Weir was an economist working with the United Steelworkers and presenting in front of the Parliamentary Finance committee, he was questioned by Conservative MP Randy Hoback – who asked "Are you now, or have you ever been, a member of the NDP party[sic]".
 CBC and Maclean's made comparisons to McCarthyism based on this line of questioning from Hoback.